Kory Teneycke

-Personal
+Personal life

 Teneycke was born in Regina and raised on a grain farm in rural Saskatchewan near Young.
 He is personal friends with Jenni Byrne and Ray Novak, all of whom were close advisors to Prime Minister Stephen Harper.
 The three met while working for the Reform Party of Canada during the 1997 Canadian federal election.
+Teneycke criticized Byrne's role as campaign manager for the Conservative Party of Canada in the 2025 Canadian federal election.

 Career

 Political activism

 He worked on the Progressive Conservative campaign in the 1991 Saskatchewan election.
 He also worked on the losing Progressive Conservative campaign in Swift Current—Maple Creek—Assiniboia in 1993, where he met and became friends with Brad Wall.
 Teneycke then worked on two Saskatchewan Party campaigns—in 1999 and 2003.

 Renewable Fuels Association

 In 2003, he was appointed head of the Canadian Renewable Fuels Association.
 One of his high priorities as leader was the passage of a law mandating all Canadian gasoline to contain 5 per cent renewable fuel.
 In early 2008, the Conservative government of Stephen Harper passed Bill C-33, which included just such a mandate to take full effect by 2010.